Mogaveera: Mogaveera Fishport Influence

 Today, Malpe is recognized as one of the largest fishing harbors in Asia and is a major contributor to Karnataka's economy.
 The port is a bustling spectacle of activity, with hundreds of boats docked at any given time, constantly unloading fresh catches.
 The daily operations involve a significant workforce, with men venturing into the deep sea for fishing and women predominantly handling the segregation, weighing, and sale of the fish at the market.
 The Mogaveera community's history is deeply intertwined with the prosperity of Malpe.
 Their knowledge of the sea, their resilience, and their entrepreneurial spirit have made Malpe the vibrant fishing hub it is today.
 They continue to be the custodians of Malpe's maritime heritage, facing the evolving challenges of the fishing industry while preserving their unique cultural identity.

 Religion

 The Mogaveera practice Hinduism and worshippers of tutelary deities and bhutas.", ancestral spirits and heroes who have been assimilated to the ranks of minor deities.

 Butas and daivas (tutelary deities) are not worshiped on a daily basis like mainstream Hindu gods.
 Their worship is restricted to annual ritual festivals, though daily pujas may be conducted for the ritual objects, ornaments, and other paraphernalia of the būta. and every caste in the Tulu speaking region has its own set of butas and daivas that they worship.

-Tambila : Tambila, in the context of Tulunadu, is a traditional ritual offering or ceremonial feast dedicated to deities, particularly local spirits (Bhootas).
+Tambila, in the context of Tulunadu, is a traditional ritual offering or ceremonial feast dedicated to deities, particularly local spirits (Bhootas).
 It's a form of thanksgiving or vow fulfillment, often performed to seek blessings, healing, or the fulfillment of wishes.